project42da/visualstudio-docs.ko-kr/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 ---
-title: "연습: 셸 명령을 사용 하 여 편집기 확장명이 | Microsoft 문서" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: